mmazzanti/PMT-counter/README.md

     nop [7]             ; Keeps integrating
     jmp y-- integrate   ; as long as user requests (units of 7 clocks)
 ```
-The user can easily set the number of integration steps [0 - 32] at runtime.
+The user can easily set the number of integration steps [0 - 2^32] at runtime.
 However, adjusting to shorter or longer integration times requires fewer or more ```nop``` wait instructions.
 To achieve this, the PIO code needs to be modified and the project recompiled.

+The X register size is 32 bits.
+This means that one could push the integration time to 2^32 = 4294967296.
+At 125MHz that would mean ~8 ns * 4294967296 = 34.35s.
+In this case I'm pretty sure
+the counter will overflow and as I did not write a piece of code for it I would advice against it.

+In case you are interested in this you could use a second state machine to constantly check the status of TC and COUT and capture every overflow event.
+The number of total counts will then be
+counts + N_overflow * 255.
+I might implement this in the future but for now is not on my (imaginary) todo list.

+## 3. Data readout

+Data will be returned as an hexadecimal string between the ```||``` delimitators.
+Notice that most of data will be 0s and the hex ```\00``` will be interpreted as a null character from most of the terminals.
+If you don't see any data coming out of the board that might be the case.

+You can use the python script provided in the "read_sample" folder for an example of a read data function.

-## 3. Production & Assembly
+## 4. Production & Assembly
 work in progress...